SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

     }
 }

-> Tip: Please read <doc:state-observation> for more information about how player updates are published.
+> Tip: Please read <doc:state-observation-article> for more information about how player updates are published.

 ## Configure the player